 The 9 Step SaaS Sales Process

-Since the SaaS sales cycle is overall longer in nature, it has more touch points between the potential customer and sales representative before a deal is made.
+Since the SaaS sales cycle length is overall longer in nature, it has more touch points between the potential customer and sales representative before a deal is made.
 This longer and more complex process requires sales representatives to be deeply educated in your software, highly motivated, and extremely agile in their skill set.

 Step 1: Find Leads